davidj-docker/django-production/README.md

 # django-production
-Dockerfile that creates a Django (Python 2.7.x) production environment on Ubuntu Trusty, running on uWSGI and nginx.
+Dockerfile that creates a Django (Python 2.7.x) production environment on Ubuntu Trusty, running on uWSGI and nginx, designed for deployment on an Apache Mesos/Marathon cluster.

 # Example Usage